islamhassan1/React-Pizza-web/README.md

 ## Responsive Pizza Website

-Build PIZAA website with advanced React & JavaScript Nice design of a responsive restaurant website 🥗 .
+Build Pizza website with advanced React & JavaScript Nice design of a responsive restaurant website 🥗 .
 It contains a header, home, about, services, menu, app, contact and a footer.

 ## Screenshots